Day One: Overnight flight to India

 There will also be a cookery demonstration at the hotel during your stay.

-Spend a full day out into the foothills of the Himalayas, calling at Dharamsala.
+Spend a full day out in the foothills of the Himalayas, calling at Dharamsala, where lunch is included.
 This former British hill station still draws international visitors - as does its upper town, McLeod Ganj, not least because it's the Dalai Lama's home-in-exile.
-On our return, we'll stop to enjoy exceptional views and afternoon tea at hilltop Kangra Fort.
+On our return, we'll stop to enjoy exceptional views and a late lunch at hilltop Kangra Fort.

 This evening, enjoy dinner at your hotel.

-A scenic journey crosses the Punjabi plain and continues to Amritsar.
+Today you'll take a scenic journey across the Punjabi plain to Amritsar.
 Freshen up at your hotel before the perfect introduction to this city.

 Today brings another opportunity to visit the Golden Temple.
 The jewel-encrusted, golden-domed main temple, the vast dining hall - where food is distributed free to some 35,000 people each day - and the Central Sikh Museum are all highlights of a fascinating day.

 You'll also visit the poignant Jallianwala Bagh memorial park, which commemorates one of the bloodiest days in Indian history.
+You will also have the chance to visit the bustling bazaar in the heart of the Old Town.
 This evening, you'll make the short journey out to the Indo-Pakistani border crossing at Wagah, where the gates are closed and the flags lowered at sunset in a colourful, unforgettable ceremony.

-This morning we'll head to the airport to board your flight home to the UK, arriving back in the UK late this afternoon.
+This morning we'll head to the airport to board your flight home to the UK via Delhi, arriving back in the UK late this afternoon.